Texas A&M vs. New Mexico: Odds, spread, over/under - September 2

 Texas A&M vs. New Mexico Betting Trends

-- Texas A&M covered four times in 12 games with a spread last season.

-- New Mexico covered three times in 12 chances against the spread last season.
+- New Mexico won three games against the spread last season, failing to cover or pushing nine times.

 Texas A&M & New Mexico 2023 Futures Odds